zvansom/react_router_global/05-router-project.md

 ## You Do: Implement Router

-Let's go back to our blog project.
+Let's continue our blog project.

-You've been told your blog needs to have five pages:
+Your blog needs to have five pages:
 - Homepage
 - Main blog
 - Favorite movie